Is Microsoft Down?

 Frequently Asked Questions

-Q:Is Microsoft down for everyone or just me?
+Q:Is microsoft.com down for everyone or just me?